epicTommy/myC/README.md

-# Tom Lee myC for cs102
+#Hyungkyu Lee's Repository for cs10